salesforce/lwc/docs/proposals/attributes-as-props.md

 #### Cons
 - Component authors have to unlearn attributeChangedCallback
 - Requires updating existing components
+- Non-backwards compatible change that cannot be applied with codemod

 ### HTML Attribute reflection
 There are cases where it is desirable to prevent automatic reflection back to the custom element.
 If a component author does not define a custom getter/setter for an attribute, the attribute will be reflected back to the custom element by default: